Yoga for Women is not a choice today but a necessity to live a fulfilling life.

-Traditionally in India, women move to their husband’s house after the wedding and we all can imagine how difficult it can be to adjust in a completely new environment.
-She says innocently, ‘It was only when I got my first cycle in my in-laws house that I realized how irritable I can be.’
+Traditionally in India, women move to their husband’s house after the wedding and we all can imagine how difficult it can be to adjust to a completely new environment.
+She says innocently, ‘It was only when I got my first cycle in my in-laws’ house that I realized how irritable I can be.’

 Kadambari didn’t have a problem handling her periods physically.
-She has a set of Asanas and stretches which saved her from all kinds of normal problems like cramps, pains etc. from years.
+She has a set of Asanas and stretches which saved her from all kinds of normal problems like cramps, pains, etc. for years.

 But she realized handling her suppressed anger and anxiety was something that has remained unchanged, even after years of her Yoga practice.